deepStorage/AWS-SAA-C03/README.md

 # AWS Networking Services

-Network foundations: [Amazon VPC](https://docs.aws.amazon.com/vpc/index.html), AWS Transit Gateway(opens in a new tab), AWS PrivateLink(opens in a new tab)
+ * Network foundations: [Amazon VPC](https://docs.aws.amazon.com/vpc/index.html), [AWS Transit Gateway](https://docs.aws.amazon.com/whitepapers/latest/aws-vpc-connectivity-options/aws-transit-gateway.html), AWS PrivateLink

-Hybrid connectivity: AWS Direct Connect(opens in a new tab), AWS Site-to-Site VPN(opens in a new tab), AWS Client VPN(opens in a new tab), AWS Cloud WAN(opens in a new tab)
+ * Hybrid connectivity: AWS Direct Connect, AWS Site-to-Site VPN, AWS Client VPN, AWS Cloud WAN

-Edge networking: Amazon CloudFront(opens in a new tab), Amazon Route 53(opens in a new tab), AWS Global Accelerator(opens in a new tab)
+ * Edge networking: Amazon CloudFront(opens in a new tab), Amazon Route 53(opens in a new tab), AWS Global Accelerator(opens in a new tab)

-Application networking: AWS App Mesh(opens in a new tab), Amazon API Gateway(opens in a new tab), AWS Cloud Map(opens in a new tab)
+ * Application networking: AWS App Mesh(opens in a new tab), Amazon API Gateway(opens in a new tab), AWS Cloud Map(opens in a new tab)

-Networking security: AWS Shield(opens in a new tab), AWS WAF(opens in a new tab), AWS Network Firewall(opens in a new tab), AWS Firewall Manager
+ * Networking security: AWS Shield(opens in a new tab), AWS WAF(opens in a new tab), AWS Network Firewall(opens in a new tab), AWS Firewall Manager